 Asbestosis is a chronic pulmonary disease in which the lungs undergo slow and repetitive scarring, or fibrosis.
 There is no known cure.
 It is caused by the inhalation of asbestos fibers and is most prevalent among workers with long and extensive exposure to asbestos.
-The effect of smoking on asbestosis is a point of contentious debate among researchers, with some experts believing smoking leads to asbestosis while others challenge this notion.
+The effect of smoking on asbestosis is a point of contentious debate among researchers.
+Some experts believe smoking leads to asbestosis, while others challenge this notion.

-Those who believe the two are related, point to the fact that the simultaneous effect of asbestos scaring and inhalation of dangerous chemicals can lead to inflammation and fibrosis of lung tissue, potentially developing into asbestosis.
-The human body often has difficulty in clearing the respiratory areas of these fibers because of impaired mucociliary, referring to passing the fibers through mucus.
-However, because the latency associated with asbestosis, clearly defining this connection can be difficult.
+Those who believe the two are related, point to the fact that the simultaneous effect of asbestos scarring and inhalation of dangerous chemicals can lead to inflammation and fibrosis of lung tissue, potentially developing into asbestosis.
+The human body often has difficulty clearing the respiratory areas of asbestos fibers because of impaired mucociliary, referring to passing the fibers through mucus.
+However, because of the latency associated with asbestosis, clearly defining this connection can be difficult.

 The effect of smoking on asbestosis is a point of contentious debate among researchers, with some experts believing smoking leads to asbestosis while others challenge this notion.